 You don’t have to choose just one format.
 Many workflows use JSON for automated processing and generate human-readable formats for review.

-For example, you might parse JSON results to extract form data, populate a database, and then generate a DOCX file for manual verification.
+For example, you might parse JSON results to extract text, populate a database, and then generate a DOCX file for manual verification.
 The HandwritingOCR API supports multiple export formats for the same document, so you can download both JSON for processing and DOCX for review.

 This hybrid approach gives you the best of both worlds: structured data for automation and readable documents for humans.